ReactiveSets/toubkal/README.md

 used as a base pipelet for all stateful pipelets.

-Also, much like the TCP protocol, stateful pipelets are found at the edges of a Connected Sets network of stateless pipelets.
+Also, much like the TCP protocol, stateful pipelets are found at the edges of a Toubkal network of stateless pipelets.

 #### Horizontal Distribution